-1. Starting rents shown are calculated based on a 20 per cent discount to city-wide average market rents as published by CMHC in the October 2024 Rental Market Report and set in the Rental Incentive Programs Bulletin for the year 2025.
-2. Data from October 2024 CMHC Rental Market Survey for buildings completed in 2015 or later on the Eastside of Vancouver 3.
-Based on the assumptions: Median of all BC Assessment strata apartment sales prices in Vancouver Eastside in 2021 by unit type, 20% down-payment, 5% mortgage rate (in-line with qualifying rate), 25-year amortization, \$250-\$350 monthly strata fees and monthly property taxes at \$2.92 per \$1,000 of assessed value (2021 assessments and property tax rate) 4.
-Incomes are estimated based on rents or monthly ownership costs at 30% of income
+1. Starting rents shown are calculated based on a 20 per cent discount to city-wide average market rents as published by CMHC in the October 2024 Rental Market Survey.
+Rents at initial occupancy will set at the same discount to city-wide average market rent current at the time of occupancy permit issuance.
+2. Data from October 2024 CMHC Rental Market Survey for buildings completed in 2015 or later on the Westside of Vancouver 3.
+Based on the assumptions: Median of all BC Assessment strata apartment sales prices in Vancouver Westside in 2021 by unit type, 20% down-payment, 5% mortgage rate (in-line with qualifying rate), 25-year amortization, \$250-\$350 monthly strata fees and monthly property taxes at \$2.92 per \$1,000 of assessed value (2021 assessments and property tax rate)

 To qualify for a below-market rental unit, a household's gross annual income cannot exceed the maximum income requirements for the unit type, with at least one household member per bedroom.
 Policy 12.2.17 of the Plan specifies that below-market rental units will be subject to tenant income testing and monitoring requirements, as described in the Rental Incentive Programs Bulletin.
-All residents will have equal access to common indoor and outdoor amenities and facilities shown in Appendix G.
+All residents will have equal access to common indoor and outdoor amenities and facilities.

-Security of Tenure - Purpose-built rental housing offers permanent rental housing and security of tenure, unlike rented condominiums or basement suites in the secondary rental market.
-All 115 units in the proposal would be secured through a Housing Agreement and Section 219 Covenant for the longer of 60 years or the life of the building.
+Security of Tenure - Purpose-built rental housing offers rental housing and security of tenure, unlike rented condominiums or basement suites in the secondary rental market.
+All 181 units in the proposal would be secured through a Housing Agreement and Section 219 Covenant for the longer of 60 years or the life of the building.
 Covenants will be registered on title to prohibit the stratification and/or separate sale of individual units.

-The Housing Agreement will secure not less than 20% of the residential floor area that is counted in the calculation of the floor space ratio for below-market units to be rented at rates targeted to meet the affordability needs of moderate income households.
+The Housing Agreement will secure not less than 20% of the residential floor area that is counted in the calculation of the floor space ratio for below-market units to be rented at rates targeted to meet the affordability needs of moderate-income households.
 Rent increases during each tenancy are capped at the Residential Tenancy Act annual allowable rental increase.
 Conditions related to securing the units are contained in Appendix B.

-Tenants - The rezoning site contains existing rental residential uses, including 20 units of primary rental housing.
-Of the 20 existing residential tenancies, 18 are eligible under the City's Tenant Relocation and Protection Policy (TRPP) for the Broadway Plan area.
+Tenants - The rezoning site contains existing rental residential uses, including 36 units of primary rental housing.
+29 out of the 36 existing residential tenancies are eligible under the Tenant Relocation and Protection Policy (TRPP) for the Plan area.

-Should this project be approved by Council, the applicant will be required to submit a Tenant Relocation Plan (TRP) for all eligible tenants that meets the requirements of the City's TRPP for the Plan area prior to Development Permit issuance.
-Staff have prepared a draft TRP which reflects the Broadway Plan tenant protections, summarized in Appendix E of this report.
+Should this project be approved by Council, the applicant will be required to submit a Tenant Relocation Plan (TRP) for all eligible tenants that meets the requirements of the TRPP for the Plan area prior to development permit issuance.
+Staff have prepared a draft TRP which reflects the Plan's tenant protections, summarised in Appendix E of this report.
 The existing residential tenancies are governed by the Residential Tenancy Act (British Columbia).

-4. Transportation and Parking
+5. Transportation and Parking